GospelPowered/gantry5-outline-picker/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The Page Outline Assignment plugin allows you to choose your desired Gantry 5 outline when creating pages, saving you time!
+The Page Outline Assignment for Gantry 5 allows you to choose your desired Gantry 5 outline when creating pages, saving you time!

 == Description ==

-The Page Outline Assignment plugin saves you time when creating pages using Gantry 5 enabled themes.
+The Page Outline Assignment for Gantry 5 saves you time when creating pages using Gantry 5 enabled themes.
 Traditionally you would have to create a page, then go into Gantry outlines, then into Assignments and select the page you just created.

 With this plugin, you will have one click ability to assign new or existing pages to Gantry 5 Outlines!